“Ok, let’s add this new section in the Service Canvas poster.”

-To refer back to the beginning, we didn’t design the SCB just because of lack of space on the original service canvas poster, of course, but this was certainly a starting point.
+To refer back to the beginning, we didn’t design the SCB just because of a lack of space on the original service canvas poster, of course.
+However, this was certainly the starting point.
 In the early stage of the process we used a basic tool that we called Service Canvas, a single-sided-poster split into different areas, one for each part of the service.
 This Service Canvas worked well as a synthesis for all the different parts of the service, but provided just an overview of them, with no possibilities to go deeper in analysis.
 That’s why, when the design process was becoming more and more complex, we realized that we needed to think about a tool specifically designed for our purposes.

 One tool to rule them all